jennybc/happy-git-with-r/03_workshops.md

   * The intersection of GitHub and the R world: R packages developed on Github and how to make use of ["issues"](https://guides.github.com/features/issues/); [METACRAN](http://www.r-pkg.org) [read-only mirror](https://github.com/cran) of all of CRAN; R-specific searching tips.
   * How to propose a change or fix to someone else's project, i.e. "make a [pull request](https://help.github.com/articles/using-pull-requests/)".
   * Daily workflows and FAQ: how often should I commit?, which files should I commit? how do I change a commit or its message? how do groups of 1, 5, or 10 people structure their work with Git(Hub)? etc.

-This is a hands-on tutorial, so pre-register a free GitHub account and bring your laptop, **prepared according to the installation instructions**.

-### Pre-tutorial set-up

-**It is vital that you attempt to get your system set up in advance.** These are battle-tested instructions, so most will succeed.
-We believe in you!
-If you have trouble, you can open an issue [here](https://github.com/jennybc/happy-git-with-r/issues) and we *might* be able to help in the days leading up to useR! (no promises).
-We will have TAs at the workshop starting at 8:15am.

-*insert links to the specific pages of set up here!!!*

 ## CSAMA 2016: Statistical Data Analysis for Genome Biology